 - Work featured in major exhibition in Florence

-The two-year MFA in Photography program at SACI promotes both individual innovation and creative collaboration, allowing students to concentrate in one area, experiment in others, and complement their studio work with other academic studies.
+The MFA in Photography program promotes both individual innovation and creative collaboration, allowing students to concentrate in one area, experiment in others, and complement their studio work with other academic studies.
 The first year balances independent study with classroom study, while the second year emphasizes career options for emerging photographers.
 Classes are led by some of the top photography instructors in Europe, who are joined at times by other noted photography professionals.
 Numerous travel and field experiences throughout Italy and Europe are integrated into the program, with a variety of opportunities to meet and interact with working photographers and artists.
 Students also gain practical experience as SACI Teaching Assistants and their photographic work is featured in major exhibitions in Florence.

 Experiential Learning in the MFA Photography Program